originrose/cortex/examples/mnist-classification/README.md

 After each training epoch the new network's classification accuracy is evaluated against a test dataset.
 If the new network is found to be the best so far (on that metric), then the trained model is saved to the file: `trained-network.nippy`.

-When you think it has run long enough, go ahead a stop the process.
+When you think it has run long enough, go ahead and stop the process.

 Get a new REPL up in the core namespace and run the `label-one` function: